 How We Tested the Best Thermoses

-A good thermos can be a lifetime purchase, which means that finding the right one can be important.
-At GearJunkie, we have a broad array of outdoors folks, from backpackers and hikers to ice climbers and hunters, and we all love a good, hot cup on a cold day.
+A good thermos can be a lifetime purchase, which means finding the right one is crucial.
+At GearJunkie, we have a diverse group of outdoors enthusiasts, ranging from backpackers and hikers to ice climbers and hunters, and we all appreciate a warm, hot cup on a cold day.

 Contributor and tester Meg Carney is no stranger to an outdoors romp, and has worn hats as a wilderness therapy guide, backpacking guide, and climbing instructor whose time outside doesn’t stop when the temps drop.
 Her look into the best thermoses on the market started in 2021 with nine of the most capable, and continues today by adding new types of thermoses including insulated mugs, soup bowls, and more.